firewalker06/dotfiles/README.md

 This could happened if you are installing via drag-and-drop installation.
 To record it as a Cask app, run `bundle install --force appname` to replace your current app with Cask.

+## Dumping Brewfile

+Use `brew bundle dump` to generate `Brewfile` from currently things that homebrew-bundle manages.
+I recommend to use this occassionally to sync with currently installed apps.

 ## bugs

 Not promising to fix bugs, but if you found an issue, feel free to